SwiftIsland/shift-island-2025/README.md

 ### Key Ideas
 - Sketchnoting helps you focus, remember, and share insights in a creative manner.
 - Anyone can sketchnote — no drawing talent required, just simple symbols and structures.
-Use the visual language.
+Use the visual alphabet.

 ### Connect
 - [Mastodon — @feli@iosdev.space](https://iosdev.space/@feli)